How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 The World Health Organization has found that ADA is linked to asthma, respiratory issues, and irritation.

 While we love lululemon’s incredible leggings and athleisure wear, their yoga mats have some questionable materials.
-Their classic “The Matt 5mm” is made of 55% Natural rubber, 23% Synthetic rubber, 15% Polyurethane, 5% Polyester, and 2% Nylon.
+Their classic “The Matt 5mm” comprises 55% Natural rubber, 23% Synthetic rubber, 15% Polyurethane, 5% Polyester, and 2% Nylon.

 Here’s a safety breakdown of those materials:

-• Synthetic rubber: Artificial elastomer synthesized from petrochemicals byproducts, may contain carcinogens like 1,3-butadiene and styrene.
+• Synthetic rubber: Artificial elastomers synthesized from petrochemicals byproducts may contain carcinogens like 1,3-butadiene and styrene.

 • Polyester: Non-toxic but environmentally harmful to produce.